Types of Water Contaminants & How to Make Water Safe

 back to pathogen removal options menu

 Ultraviolet (UV) Treatment uses ultraviolet light to disinfect water and is effective against viruses, bacteria, and all parasites.
 High-dosage lamps are highly effective at treating these pathogens and differ from the other disinfectant methods in that the process is chemical-free.
 It is not a standalone method as it must be used with a pre-filtration system.
 The UV system is most effective when the water is clear and free of physical contaminants.
 The use of at least a 5-micron filter is sufficient.
-The next step is the UV treatment itself.
+It does not remove dissolved chemicals, heavy metals, salts, pesticides, sediment or turbidity.
+Here's how the UV treatment works.

 source: puritor.com